-Why singer-songwriter Kalle Mattson recommends an oral history of New York's music scene
+Why singer-songwriter Kalle Mattson recommends this oral history of New York's music scene

 Ottawa-based singer-songwriter Kalle Mattson is no stranger to change.
 His musical output is diverse — from folk to electropop, the Juno Award and Polaris Music Prize-nominated musician revels in transitory sounds that span genres.